o3de/o3de.org/content/docs/user-guide/components/reference/atom/material.md

 toc: true
 ---

-The **Material** component is used to inspect, customize, and otherwise override materials and their properties on entities with compatible renderable components.
-[Mesh Component](/docs/user-guide/components/reference/atom/mesh/) and [Actor Component](/docs/user-guide/components/reference/animation/actor/) are currently the only components affected by the Material Component.
-However, any component can support the Material Component by implementing the required buses and services.
-The material assets used by the Material Component are most commonly created using the Material Editor.
-They are also produced by the asset processor and model asset builder, which exports the materials defined within a source model, like an FBX file.
+Use the **Material** component to inspect, customize, and override materials and properties used by other compatible components.
+Currently, only the [Mesh component](/docs/user-guide/components/reference/atom/mesh/) and the [Actor component](/docs/user-guide/components/reference/animation/actor/) support the Material component.
+However, any component can support the Material component by implementing the required buses and services.
+The Material component uses material assets, which you can create and configure using the Material Editor.
+Another way that material assets are produced is by the Asset Processor and the Model Asset Builder.
+This exports the materials defined within a source model, like an FBX file.

 ## Provider ##